fac/tom_queue/README.md

     gem 'tom_queue'

-Then, the next step is to configure where your AMQP broker is and install the hook.
-Create a rails initializer with some configuration:
+Then, the next step is to add the generic TomQueue configuration - we stuff this into a Rails initializer:

     require 'tom_queue/delayed_job'
     TomQueue::DelayedJob.priority_map[1] = TomQueue::BULK_PRIORITY